ashmchiu/cs184-final-proj-writeup/index.md

 We use our own piecewise gaussian function, tuning the function so that it only returns a gaussian value if the distance between two particles is less than `0.4`, rather than the paper's specified `4-6`.
 Then, we explicitly convert the particle momentum to a force by dividing it by the change in time.
 We also add damping constants to all the forces, which was not mentioned in the paper, but we found that without these constants, the particles would explode and basically repel each other violently.
 The constants we chose were 0.1 and 0.01 for adhesion and viscosity respectively.
 Finally, we implemented interpenetration prevention, which was not at all described in detail in the paper, so we ended up just adding a correction vector to move two particles apart if they were overlapping one another.
 It was interesting as we had to calculate distance between two particles while taking into account their radii rather than just the difference between their center positions.

-[INSERT PARTICLE SIM VIDEO WITH VOLUME PRESERVATION] While this initial implementation without volume preservation worked well, we wanted to see if we could get more of a mushroom and pooling effect by implementing volume preservation.
+[TODO: INSERT PARTICLE SIM VIDEO WITH VOLUME PRESERVATION]

+While this initial implementation without volume preservation worked well, we wanted to see if we could get more of a mushroom and pooling effect by implementing volume preservation.
 Thus, we also implemented volume preservation, as detailed in the paper.
 First, we calculated the desired density of each particle by this equation: $$\rho_0 = \sum_{i=1}^{26} \omega(d_i) \\$$, where $$\omega$$ refers to a piecewise density smoothing kernel, following the paper's lower and upperbound of `2rsqrt(3) to 4r`.
 We then refine the density calculation by either scaling by `26/n` if the particle had less than 26 neighbors (n neighbors instead).
 The paper also mentions the derivative of the density, but the paper does not use the derivative in the calculations anywhere, so we did not either.
 We then calculated the correction vector to be applied to each particle's position: $$\Delta v = \frac{(c(\rho - \rho_0) \mathbf{p_n} - p)}{\|\mathbf{p_n} - p\|}$$, where we chose c to be 0.001, rather than 0.1-0.5 as described in the paper.